livechat/livechat-public-docs/agent-app-extension/_introduction.md

 <img src="../__images/agent-app-extension.png" width="500" style="margin-top: 20px;"/>

+## Use cases

+There are number of ways you can utilise the extension:

+* query external services with vistior email or LiveChat group ID (CRM, marketing automation, etc.),
+* display static content, e.g. knowledge base articles, conversation prompts or context information,
+* query [LiveChat REST API](/rest-api) to do basically anything with the visitor, agent or chat.

 ## Before you start

 This guide describes the flow of development.
-Once your extension is ready to deploy let us know and we'll guide you to the production.
+Once your extension is ready to deploy <a href="#" onclick="LC_API.open_chat_window();return false;">let us know</a> and we'll guide you to the production.

 ## Layout & Styling